Scaling Product Management in an Agile World with Atlassian Jira Align

 Defining the Product Landscape

 In order to really represent the voice of the customer, a product manager must understand who the customer is and what other competing options exist.
 Jira Align provides the ability to define robust personas for each product – who is the typical customer?
-What traits and demographics characteristics best describe them?
+What traits and demographic characteristics best describe them?
 What delights them?
 What are their needs and goals of using the product?

 Similarly, a list of product competitors can be created, and pertinent market research documented.
 This will enable product managers to focus on creating differentiating features that will capture market share.
 Jira Align provides a centralized view of all of the product management data for optimal visibility for stakeholders across the organization.